|

 | |

 Family Tessaratomidae is a small family very close to family Pentatomidae.
-All members in this family look
+Members in this family look

-like pentatomid except they are large and with very small head.
-We only
+like pentatomid.
+They are large in size and with relatively small head.
+We

 Bronze Orange Bug - Musgraveia sulciventris